PCB Design: Create 3D Component in a Footprint Library

 In today’s PCB design process, you need to be able to integrate mechanical design workflows into an electrical design tool.
 Transferring inaccurate design data back and forth between the ECAD and MCAD worlds not only causes frustrations for both design teams, but can also drastically increase the number of design spins required to fit the PCB into its final assembly.
-And regardless of the electrical design tool’s actual 3D capabilities, if you don’t have accurate component 3D layer modeling information, you can’t accurately analyze mechanical clearances.
+And regardless of the electrical design tool’s 3D capabilities, without accurate component 3D layer modeling information, you can’t accurately analyze mechanical clearances.

 Does Your Design Tool Support 3D Modeling?

-Fortunately, Altium Designer provides you with Printed Circuit Board methodologies to create mechanical details of your components directly inside the tool.
-This is ideally done in the footprint library itself (.PcbLib), but can also be done right at the board level (.PcbDoc) for one-off situations.
+Fortunately, Altium Designer provides you with PCB layout tools to fully establish the mechanical details of your components.
+That way, the info will carry through to future schematic or PCB layout projects.
+This is ideally done in the footprint itself (.PcbLib), but can also be done right at the board level (.PcbDoc) for one-off situations.